1585sec/1585sec.github.io/_posts/2019-10-31-Hardware-Reversing-to-find-UART-and-shell.md

 	</tbody>
 </table>
 <br>
-_Quick Tip_ If you've never used a multimeter or are just a bit rusty, there are loads of tutorials out there.
+_Quick Tip:_ If you've never used a multimeter or are just a bit rusty, there are loads of tutorials out there.
 SparkFun's [How to Use a Multimeter](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/) is solid and includes walkthroughs of the continuity and voltage measurements we did in the video.
 <br>
 **Wiring up the FTDI**